A Pinch of Machine Learning for Your WooCommerce Store

 Currently, both amplifiers can be used to generate automated recommendations only in product pages.
 Later, we plan to extend the feature to work in more locations, based on cart/order contents.

 If you’ve been thinking about offering product recommendations in your WooCommerce store, now is a great time to start experimenting.
 We are confident that the new release will encourage more of you to add a pinch of machine learning to your WooCommerce store, at a far lower cost than ever before.

 Got questions?
 Want to take the new version for a test drive?
-We’d be thrilled to hear about your experiences.
+We’d be thrilled to hear about your experience.
 Get in touch, and let us know what you think! 👋